goethe-tcs/tcs.uni-frankfurt.de/content/seminar/dais.md

 ## Organization

-- **Time:** During the semester, every Friday at 13-15h, in-person.
+- **Time:** During the semester, Fridays at 13h or at 14h, in-person.
-- **Location:** Bockenheim Hörsaalzentrum, H 3. _Important: Several sessions will take place in Mainz or Darmstadt!_
+- **Location:** Room 307, Robert-Mayer-Straße 11-15, 60325 Frankfurt am Main. _Important: Several sessions will take place in Mainz or Darmstadt!_

 ## Required activities